Testing for differential abundance in compositional counts data, with application to microbiome studies: Introduction

 \section{Introduction}

 The microbiome is the collection of micro-organisms and bacteria which are part of the physiological activity of a host body or ecosystem \citep{hamady2009microbial}.
-It is of scientific interest to associate change in microbial structure to disease and other environmental factors.
-For example, the human microbiome project \citep[HMP,][]{gevers2012human}, examined changes in microbiome composition across sites of the human body.
-The earth microbiome project \citep{thompson2017communal} examined the association of microbiome samples from water, soil, sediment and plants with factors such as sampling location, temperature, pH and salinity.
+It is of interest to associate change in microbial structure to disease and other environmental factors.

-The study of the human microbiome is of medical interest.
-A better understanding of the changes in the human microbiome can lead to a better diagnosis and treatment of certain diseases.
 For example, the study of \citet{vandeputte2017quantitative} investigated the change in the microbial ecology of fecal samples, in the presence of Crohn's disease.
-The change in the microbial ecology of fecal samples is associated with a change in the composition of the gut microbiome of patients.
-A better understanding of the microbial changes in the gut may lead to a better understanding and treatment of Crohn's disease. \citet{teo2015infant} investigated the change in the microbial ecology of the lower respiratory tract of children, in the presence of infection.
-Infections at the lower respiratory tract at a young age may contribute to the development of asthma at later years.
+This change is associated with a change in the composition of the gut microbiome of patients.
+A better understanding of the microbial changes in the gut may lead to a better understanding and treatment of Crohn's disease.

-A common method of measuring the abundance of the bacterial community is by 16S sequencing.
-The 16S rRNA gene codes for a crucial part of the ribosome common to all living cells.
-The variable regions in the 16S rRNA gene, named V1,V2,...,V9, are subject to mutations along genetic lineages.
-Due to these variations, 16S rRNA sequence patterns serve as a proxy for the taxonomic identification of their organism: a sequence of 100-150 base pairs indicates the taxon of bacteria from which it was sampled.
+A common method of measuring the composition of the bacterial community is by sequencing the 16S rRNA gene, which codes for a crucial part of the ribosome common to all living cells.
+The variable regions in the 16S rRNA gene are subject to mutations along genetic lineages.
+Due to these variations, 16S rRNA sequence patterns serve as a proxy for the taxonomic identification of their organism.

-To conduct a microbiome study, samples from different specimen are collected.
-Researchers prepare a primer used for PCR amplification of the desired variable region of the genome.
-The targeted region of the 16S gene is duplicated and amplified using PCR amplification.
-Sequencing technology allows one to read the amplicons of the PCR procedure and list all sequences read, by sample.
-The list of sequences trimmed to a constant length of, e.g., 150 base pairs \citep{nelson2014analysis} is recorded per sample.

-Due to the high rate of mutations in the 16S region, sequences of the same region which are different up to a certain threshold, e.g., 3\% of base pairs out of 150, are considered as a single cluster of sequences.
-These clusters are termed Operational Taxonomic Units (OTUs) and represent the finest resolution of organism type \citep{hamady2009microbial}.
-The number of observed sequences for each OTU is recorded per sample.